tekert/VolumeOptions/doc/vo_codemap.rst

 	+--------------+

-AudioMonitor
+AudioMonitor  (thread safe)
 ------------
-  Runs in its own thread and uses asio io_service to execute ready handlers. we use asio io_service to queue calls from windows callbacks due to wasapi rules and our code flow.
+  Runs in its own thread and uses asio io_service to execute ready handlers. we use asio io_service to queue calls from windows callbacks due to wasapi rules (insted of creating a mutex for every case and maintain new code to adapt).

-  Here we store sessions added, sessions are added automaticaly acording to current settings of audio monitor. sessions are added via callbacks or enumeration (refresh gets all SndVol sessions) we also store relative info to settings like delayed volume change etc, more info in code.
+  Here we store sessions added, sessions are added automaticaly acording to current settings (of audio monitor).
+Sessions are added via callbacks or enumeration (refresh gets all SndVol sessions) we also store relative info to settings like delayed volume change etc, more info in code.

   Only one instance of this class can be created for each audio endpoint since we are controling a single